James Waite (footballer, born 1999): Waterford

 He joined League of Ireland Premier Division club Waterford on loan on 24 February 2021.
 He made his debut for the club in the opening game of the season on 19 March 2021 as his side lost 1–0 away to newly promoted side Drogheda United.

 Release by Cardiff City

 On 1 June 2021, Cardiff City announced that Waite would be released following the end of his contract at the end of June.
 On 10 June Waterford confirmed that he had ended his loan spell at the club a few weeks early.
 He made a total of 12 appearances during his loan spell.

 Penybont

 In June 2021, Waite signed for Cymru Premier side Penybont.

 Newport County

 On 12 January 2022, Waite joined EFL League Two side Newport County on an eighteen-month contract, a move that saw him link up with his former Cardiff City youth coach James Rowberry.
 He made his debut for Newport on 15 January 2022 in the 4-0 League Two win against Harrogate Town as a second-half substitute.
 Waite scored his first goal for Newport on 5 March 2022 in the 1-0 League Two win against Bristol Rovers.
+In June 2023 Waite's Newport contract was extended by a further year to the end of the 2023-24 season.

+On 8 May 2024, the club announced he would be leaving in the summer when his contract expired.

+Weston-super-Mare

+On 8 June 2024, Waite returned to National League South side Weston-super-Mare on a permanent contract.

+In November 2025, Waite joined National League club Eastleigh on loan until January 2026, reuniting with former Weston-super-Mare manager Scott Bartlett.